casdoor/casdoor-website/docs/provider/captcha/default.md

 ## Applied in application

 Edit the application you want to configure in Casdoor.
-Select the provider just added and click the button **Save**.
+Select the provider just added.
+There are two kinds of rules:

+- `Always` Always turned on when login, send verification code.
+- `None`

 ![Default provider app](/img/providers/captcha/default_provider_app.png)